alexeyinkin/eb-1a/2-petition/README.md

 [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2)
 has a convenient provision.
-If a criterion is not readily applicable to one, they can submit any an evidence of anything else comparable to that in nature and merit.
+If a criterion is not readily applicable, one may submit any evidence of something comparable in nature and merit.

 In my case, scientific articles were not readily applicable to me because I work in the industry and not in academia.